LASER: LLM Agent with State-Space Exploration for Web Navigation: Experiments

 \section{Experiments}

 We conduct our experiments on the WebShop task \cite{yao2023webshop}.
-The WebShop provides a simulated environment for online shopping, containing 1,181,436 items collected from Amazon shopping sites.
-Additionally, the task provides human-annotated instructions for purchasing certain items and their corresponding target items.
-We followed previous works and used the 500 test set instructions to evaluate our LASER and evaluate with rewards and success rate, where the agent is considered successful if the purchased item perfectly matches the target item, otherwise, if the purchased item partially matches the target item, the agent receives a partial reward (scale between 0-100).

-For our method, we used the GPT-4-0613 to power our LASER.
-We used the function-calling functionality to implement the action selection step.
-In particular, we write a short description for each action and then pass them as a list to the function-call argument of the LLM to let the model select from.
-We allow our agent to make 15 state transitions in maximum.
-In practice, if the agent has not reached the finish state after 13 state transitions, we force it to select from the history to ensure it does not exceed the budget.

-We compare against the following baselines: ReAct \cite{yao2023react} is a few-shot prompting method designed for interactive decision-making tasks.
+We used 500 test set instructions for evaluation and adopted reward and success rate as metrics following previous works \cite{yao2023webshop}.
+We used GPT-4-0613 to power LASER and its function-calling ability to implement action selection step.
+We compare against the following baselines: ReAct \cite{yao2023react} is a prompting method designed for interactive decision-making tasks.
 At every step, the LLM agent receives an observation and can either produce a thought or an action.
 The agent accumulates all of the past observations, thoughts, and actions in its prompt, using a full trajectory of exploration as an in-context example.
 The original ReAct uses PaLM \cite{chowdhery2022palm} as its LLM backbone.
 To make a fair comparison, we also rerun the ReAct method with GPT-4-0613.
-ASH \cite{sridhar2023hierarchical} builds on top of React and adds a summarization step that condenses the agent observation and acts based on the condensed information.
+ASH \cite{sridhar2023hierarchical} builds on top of ReAct and adds a summarization step that condenses the agent observation and acts based on the condensed information.
 WebGUM \cite{furuta2023multimodal} is a supervised method that finetunes FlanT5-XL model \cite{chung2022scaling} on 1K human demonstrations provided by the WebShop task.
+Moreoever, we experimented with \textit{sim-to-real} transfer experiments where we directly apply LASER to \url{amazon.com} without modification.
+We follow the same settings as \citet{yao2023webshop} and evaluated on 100 test set instructions and then manually evaluated results.
+More detailed experimental setup is discussed in \autoref{appendix:exp}.